Early Childhood Education

 As with the later Primary Years, our programme enables students to discover transdisciplinary themes, deepening their conceptual understanding of the world around them.
 Themes covered in Kindergarten would include “Who we are”, “Where we are in place and time” and “How the world works”.
 Students also benefit from specialist programmes in Music, Languages, Art, Drama and Physical Education.

 Our academic year runs from July to June, with two long breaks in Summer and Winter, and shorter mid-term breaks.
 Unlike other schools in Western Australia, we enrol students based on the calendar year of their birth.

 Students turning four years of age between 1 January and 31 December are eligible to start our Kindergarten programme in July of the year in which they turn four.
 Students turning five years of age between 1 January and 31 December are eligible to enter our Pre-Primary class in the July of the year they turn five.

 However, at ISWA we recognise that children develop at different rates, and may express readiness for school accordingly.
 Please speak with our Registrar about your child’s individual needs, and we will be happy to consider the appropriate enrolment setting for your child.

 ISWA’s Kindergarten programme runs five days a week.
 Children may be dropped off from 8:30am with classes starting at 8:45am.
-As Kindergarten students tire more easily, our day finishes at 2:45pm, although after school care arrangements can be made.
+Our day finishes at 2:45pm, although after school care arrangements can be made.